sigmaSd/deno-seal/README.md

 # Deno Seal

-FlatSeal like permission manager for deno
+FlatSeal like permission manager for deno scripts

 ## Usage